 Personal Care and Cosmetics

-- Glamor Beauty Club: This UK-based product testing group samples items such as makeup, skin care and hair care products.
+- Glamor Beauty Club: This U.K.-based product testing group samples items such as makeup, skin care and hair care products.
 Members also get event discounts and early access to the Glamour Beauty Festival.

 - L’oreal: Although it’s best known for makeup, the company recruits both men and women to test hair color, hair care, styling, personal care, skin care and sun care products.
 This program is open to U.S. residents only.
 Note that as of October 2022, the login page for this program was active, but the registration page was not.

 Sporting Goods and Fitness